neopragma/dnmusic/audience-engagement.md

 ## Emotional communication

-All professional euphonium soloists that I'm aware of (except Anthony Caillet) tend to stand still while performing.
+Most professional euphonium soloists that I'm aware of tend to stand still while performing.
 Even if they make no mistakes at all, it still feels as if something is missing.
+(There are some exceptions, such as Anthony Caillet and Soichiro Tonomura.)

 Take a look at these examples of musicians and see whether you feel as if they're communicating the emotional content of the music as they play.
-What are they doing differently?
+What are they doing differently from most euphonium players you've seen perform?

 Alessandro Beverari, clarinet
 [E. Morricone, "Nuovo Cinema Paradiso"](https://www.youtube.com/watch?v=Ws7Yj1BuXRI)